ark13da/LOTR/README.md

 In this document I explain how the App was designed and set up.
 Furthermore, I try to air my opinion about further development of this App along with my points of concerns.
 The task description can be found under 'The task' section of this file.

+The live version of the app can be found at https://awesome-sinoussi-0a4461.netlify.app/

 ## The task